-Q. Basis Adjustment for Property Sold or Otherwise Disposed of During the Taxable Year

-With respect to property that is sold or otherwise disposed of during the taxable year by a taxpayer who has complied with the requirement to add back all depreciation attributable to income taxable by Arizona with respect to that property on tax returns for all taxable years beginning from and after December 31, 1999, enter the amount of depreciation that has been allowed pursuant to I.R.C. § 167(a) attributable to income taxable by Arizona to the extent that the amount has not already reduced Arizona taxable income in the current or prior years.
+Q. Basis Adjustment for Property Sold or Otherwise Disposed of During the Taxable Year has been allowed pursuant to I.R.C. § 167(a) attributable to income taxable by Arizona to the extent that the amount has not already reduced Arizona taxable income in the current or prior years.
 (Note: The practical effect of this is to allow a subtraction for the difference in basis for any asset for which bonus depreciation has been claimed on the federal return.)
 A part-year resident may subtract only that amount that is attributable to income subject to Arizona tax.